 “No, your friend Mr. Manyette does not work for me or The Corporation.
 He simply needed a little nudge regarding his choice of career.
 That’s all.”

 “By duplicating his handwriting in a cryptic note?”

 “Not at all.
 My associate Mr. Wexler paid Mr. Manyette a visit.
 Mr. Manyette then wrote his own letter and left it for himself.”

 That kind of interference into the life of a friend disturbed me.
 “And then you somehow wiped his memory, didn’t you?”

-“Something along those lines,” Dan said, dodging a direct answer.
-If he was not going to give me one now, there was no way I would ever get one.
+“Something along those lines,” Dan said in deflection.
+If he wasn’t going to give me one now, there was no way I would ever get one.

 “We thought they were fakes.”
-This time the wall flashed red, sending a nasty jolt into my body.
+This time the wall flashed red.
+It sent a nasty jolt into my body.
 I jerked at the mild pain it brought.